 - Nerve injuries

 - Cardiac arrest

 Between 2007 and 2012, the most frequent injuries reported in anesthesia injury claims were dental damage (20.8%), death (19.3%), nerve damage (13.5%), and organ damage (12%).

 Wrongful death was the top injury in anesthesia claims between 1990 and 2007 after teeth damage.
 While the rate of death has decreased, the rate of claims for monitored anesthesia care (MAC) has increased.
 The MAC technique uses a lower amount of anesthetic, but it has a higher rate of death than regional and general anesthesia.

 When anesthesia mistakes are due to negligence, it is usually the anesthesiologist at fault.
 However, other medical providers can be liable for anesthesia mistakes.

 A physician or surgeon may be held liable for mistakes.
 The physician may have documented the type of drug needed based on the injury, surgical technique, or the patient’s health history.
 Nursing staff errors can also lead to anesthesia injuries due to a lack of monitoring or judgment errors.
 The hospital can also be held accountable in some circumstances.

 Schedule a Free Consultation with a Fort Lauderdale Medical Malpractice Law Firm

-When you are injured due to anesthesia mistakes, it’s crucial to consult with an experienced personal injury attorney about your malpractice claim.
+When you are injured due to anesthesia mistakes, it’s crucial to consult with an experienced personal injury attorney in Fort Lauderdale, FL about your malpractice claim.